adikulkarni0/pxdocs/content/operations/operate-kubernetes/storage-operations/create-pvcs/create-sharedv4-pvcs.md

 ### Step 1: Create a StorageClass

-1. Create the following storageClass, specifying your own values for the following fields:
+1. Create the following StorageClass, specifying your own values for the following fields:

   * The `metadata.name` field with a name for your storageClass
   * The `parameters.repl` field with the replication factor you'd like to set
   * The `sharedv4` field set to `true`
-  * (Optional) The `sharedv4_svc_type` field set to `ClusterIP` if you want to enable the sharedv4 service feature
+  * (Optional) The `sharedv4_svc_type` field set to `"ClusterIP"` if you want to enable the sharedv4 service feature
+  * (Optional) The `stork.libopenstorage.org/preferRemoteNodeOnly` field set to `"true"` if you want to strictly enforce [pod anti-hyperconvergence](/concepts/shared-volumes/#sharedv4-service-pod-anti-hyperconvergence) with respect to volume replica.
   * (Optional) The `sharedv4_failover_strategy` field set to `normal` or `aggressive` (shorter failover grace period)
 {{<info>}}
   **NOTE**: The default value for `sharedv4_failover_strategy` in sharedv4 volumes is `normal`, and the default value for `sharedv4_failover_strategy` in sharedv4 service volumes is `aggressive`.